-Obesity Action Coalition (OAC) Calls on Wal-Mart to Renounce Discrimination against Obese Employees
+Obesity Action Coalition (OAC) Calls on Wal-Mart to Renounce Discrimination against Employees with Obesity

 For Immediate Release